-- Jobs

 - Research scientists & technicians: 19 faculty (2.6 FTE), 9 technicians (5.0 FTE)

 - Undergraduate and Graduate Assistants: 17

 - · Postdoctoral scholars: 1

 - Private industry: 3 FTE

-- Connections-private sector partnerships:
+- · Connections-private sector partnerships:

 - Northern Seed LLC-Great Falls

 - NWB Sensors Inc.-Bozeman

 - Salish & Kootenai Electronics-Ronan

 - Leverage

-- \$4.6 million in grants submitted and >\$1.1 million in grants funded
+- \$4.5 million in grants funded

 - Output

 - Patentable technologies have been identified for hyperspectral optics to identify herbicide resistant weeds and weeds in crop canopies, nitrogen fixing bacteria that can be used in grain crops, and new software for precision agriculture.
 In addition, the work in precision agriculture will result in new crop consultant job opportunities in the private sector.

+- Durum wheat variety specifically adapted to Montana released in 2017/2018.

+- Patent filed on hyperspectral optical sensors for use in weed control.